Ian is a computer scientist and geopolitical forecaster. He has been fascinated by all forms of science since childhood.

 No More Unauthorized Sandwiches

 Gemini 3 proved to be a valuable mission.
-It was the first manned space flight to include an orbital maneuver, for instance.
+For instance, it was the first manned space flight to include an orbital maneuver.
 But, following George Mueller's commitment, it was the last flight to include unauthorized delicatessen products.

 However, corned beef would eventually find its way back into space, this time in an official capacity.
 In April 1981, the first space shuttle flight included corned beef cubes on the menu.